simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 message sizes, as protocols may adapt to different message sizes.
 With this option, a series of message sizes and factors are given, helping the simulation to be more realistic.
-For instance, the current default value means that messages with size 65472 and more will get a total of MAX_BANDWIDTH*0.940694, messages of size 15424 to 65471 will get MAX_BANDWIDTH*0.697866, and so on (where MAX_BANDWIDTH denotes the bandwidth of the link).
+For instance, the current default value means that messages with size 65472 bytes and more will get a total of MAX_BANDWIDTH*0.940694, messages of size 15424 to 65471 will get MAX_BANDWIDTH*0.697866, and so on (where MAX_BANDWIDTH denotes the bandwidth of the link).